High Income Support

 Although the judge will make a decision that is in the best interests of your child, you should discuss the matter with your spouse to see if you can come to an agreement beforehand.
 State child support guidelines are helpful when determining base child support, but parents with high incomes may want to consult with a divorce mediator before heading to court.
 A knowledgeable Massachusetts mediator can help you and your spouse calculate your base child support obligation and negotiate an agreement on a deviation if needed.
 Mediation is a great venue in which high-income parents can amicably work through complex divorce issues including alimony, property division, and parenting time schedules.

 If you have questions about child support calculations, contact Mediation Advantage Services for expert help.
-Experienced in divorce mediation, Polly A. Tatum can provide you with the information and guidance needed to agree on a child support deviation with your spouse.
+Experienced in divorce mediation, Law Office of Polly Tatum can provide you with the information and guidance needed to agree on a child support deviation with your spouse.
 Based in historic Worcester with a satellite office in Northboro, MA, our firm serves all cities and towns throughout Massachusetts and Worcester County including, Auburn, Paxton, Leicester, Sutton, Grafton, Shrewsbury, Westboro, Northboro, Southboro, Holden, Sterling, Princeton, Worcester, Charlton, Millbury, Dudley, Spencer, Brookfield, Sudbury, Natick, Framingham, Hopkinton, Milford, Blackstone, Leominster, Fitchburg, Acton, Jefferson, Barre, Oakham, Cambridge, Newton, Marlboro, Lancaster, Bolton, and Hudson.
-Call our office at (508) 795-1557, fill out our online form, or email us at [email protected] today to schedule your Complimentary Mediation Success Planning Session.
+Call our office at (508) 529-1510, fill out our online form, or email us at [email protected] today to schedule your Complimentary Mediation Success Planning Session.
 You can also sign up for our eNewsletter or download our free e-book for more information regarding divorce in Massachusetts.